vuejs/composition-api-rfc/api.md

   }
   ```

   `attrs` and `slots` are proxies to the corresponding values on the internal component instance.
-This ensures they always expose the latest values even after updates so that we can destructure them without worrying accessing a stale reference:
+This ensures they always expose the latest values even after updates so that we can destructure them without worrying about accessing a stale reference:

   ```js
   const MyComponent = {